MrCee/tailscale-headless-macos/README.md

 example-tailnet.ts.net
 ```

-Find it via:
+Find it with:

 ```bash
 tailscale dns status --all
 ```

-or:
+or via:

 - Tailscale Admin Console → DNS

-Do not guess this value.
+> Do not guess this — it must be exact.

 ---

-## Hostname behaviour
+## 🖥️ Hostname behaviour

-`TS_HOSTNAME` controls:
+Controls:

 ```bash
 tailscale up --hostname=...
 ```

-If unset, it is auto-detected from macOS:
+If not set, it’s auto-detected from:

 1. `LocalHostName`
 2. `ComputerName`
 3. `hostname -s`

-If set but different, a warning is shown and the configured value is used.
+If you override it and it differs — you’ll get a warning.

-Recommended:
+**Best practice:**

-- keep it aligned with the Mac hostname
+- keep it aligned with your Mac name
-- override only intentionally
+- only override when you actually mean to

 ---

-## Requirements
+## 📋 Requirements

 - Tailscale account
 - existing tailnet
-- tailnet domain (MagicDNS suffix)
+- tailnet domain
 - MagicDNS enabled (recommended)

 ---

-## Quick start
+## 🚀 Quick start

 ### 1. Clone